pfoser/webmapping/MIGRATION_GUIDE.md

 ## 4. Modify `index.html` in `dist/`

-Modify the index.html files in your dist folder as follows.
+We have to modify the files that we downloaded from codepen for local development in this environment.
+The first change affects the index.html file in your dist folder as follows.
 All modifications relate to javascript libraries and style files, i.e., there are no more links to other files on the internet, only a single link to a bundle.js file.

 ```html
 <!DOCTYPE html>